 With the Mies van der Rohe-prize 2013, Harpa is the first building by Danish architects to receive the most prestigious accolade in European architecture.

-Experience Harpa in the Danish Architecture Centre, where architecture models and photos of the prize awarded building are exhibited from 14 May - 9 June 2013.
+Harpa could be experienced in the Danish Architecture Centre, where architecture models and photos of the prize awarded building was exhibited from 14 May - 9 June 2013.

 Harpa is situated in Reykjavik, Iceland, and was inaugurated in August 2011.
 Harpa forms part of large-scale development plan for the eastern harbour of Reykjavik.
 The 28.000 m2 concert hall comprises four music and conference halls and has brought together city and harbour.

 Wiel Arets, Chair of the Mies van der Rohe Jury, said:

 "Harpa has captured the myth of a nation - Iceland - that has consciously acted in favour of a hybrid-cultural building during the middle of the ongoing Great Recession.

 The iconic and transparent porous 'quasi brick' appears as an ever-changing play of coloured light, promoting a dialogue between the city of Reykjavik and the building's interior life.
 By giving an identity to a society long known for its sagas, through an interdisciplinary collaboration between Henning Larsen Architects and artist Olafur Eliasson, this project is an important message to the world and to the Icelandic people, fulfilling their long expected dream."

 >> Read more on henninglarsenarchitects.com

 The Mies van der Rohe Award is presented by the Fundació Mies van der Rohe and the European Commission.
 It was first launched in 1987 and is funded by the EU's Culture Programme in collaboration with the Fundació Mies van der Rohe.